golemfactory/golem-architecture/arch-snapshot/arch.md

 and transactions are conducted through direct communication.

 Developers don’t need to worry about [offer propagation](#offer-propagation).
-The responsibility for propagating offers lies with the Yagna daemon, specifically its market module.
+The responsibility for propagating offers lies with the Golem Node, specifically its market module.
 The only task for the Provider Agent is to publish the offer on the market using its REST API.
 The REST endpoint returns a [subscription](#subscription) ID, which can later be used to listen for incoming [proposal](#proposal) events.